Health Policies for Women Empowerment

 Abstract

-Can major health interventions promote women empowerment?
-Focusing on rural Malawi, I study the effect of Antiretroviral Therapy (ART) to combat the HIV/AIDS epidemic on women empowerment.
-To identify the effect, I use the ART roll-out campaign launched by the Malawian government starting in 2004.
-Based on the scope and accessibility of treatment, I calculate an index to measure the benefit of ART to a community.
-Women in communities that have benefited the most from the treatment, both in terms of the number of beneficiaries and access, experienced an increase in decision-making and a decrease in experiencing physical violence.
-The rise in women empowerment can be explained by the positive effect of health improvement on economic empowerment and human capital formation.
-This paper calls for a central role of health interventions in future women empowerment campaigns.
+Can major health interventions promote women's empowerment?
+Focusing on rural Malawi, I study the effect of Antiretroviral Therapy (ART) to combat the HIV/AIDS epidemic on women's empowerment.
+To identify the effect, I use the ART roll-out campaign launched by the Malawian government in 2004.
+I calculate an index based on the scope and accessibility of treatment to measure the benefit of ART to rural communities.
+Women in communities that benefited the most from the treatment, in terms of the number of beneficiaries and access, experienced increased decision-making indicators and decreased justification and experience of physical violence.
+The rise in women's empowerment can be explained by the positive effects of health improvement on economic empowerment and human capital formation.
+This paper advocates for the central role of health interventions in future women's empowerment campaigns.

 Note: